deborafsm/deborafsm/README.md

 ### Course
-  - Studying systems analysis and development 📚
+  - Systems analysis and development 📚
 ### About me
 I'm a (Systems Analyst 👩🏻‍💻 🚀).